When we think of amateur sleuths from cozy mysteries we might not always think about someone named Granny.

 Julie’s books are witty and whimsical, and it goes without saying that Granny is full of spunk.
 But Julie does not shy away from touching on the serious issues that confront us as we age.
 And as she points out in this interview, she does so with a light touch to shine a light on issues like memory loss.

 Julie is also clearly someone who does everything from a deeply heartfelt place.
 A very recent example is the GoFundMe page she started for mystery blogger and reviewer Lisa K. You can click here to read Lisa’s story at Julie’s blog.
 Almost daily I tweet links to Lisa’s cozy mystery book reviews – her site is a great source for finding new books and authors to read.
 I was honoured to be able to contribute a few weeks ago to the fund Julie started to help Lisa and her sister.

 Links and resources mentioned in this episode

-- Click on the book cover to go to Blogging is Murder on Amazon
+- Click on any of the book covers to go to Julie’s books on Amazon